© The Space. All rights reserved.

 Mark co-wrote songs for Madness such as Return of the Los Palmas 7 and One Better Day.
 Aside from them, he has played

-bass with Birds of the Beehive and on Morrissey's second album, Kill Uncle, and played double bass on Robert Wyatt's
+bass with Voice of the Beehive and on Morrissey's second album, Kill Uncle, and played double bass on Robert Wyatt's

 recording of Shipbuilding.
 Since 2011, he has been part of The Lee Thompson Ska Orchestra.
 During a break from music,